-February 2008
+March 2008

-(English translation prepared by the Bank's staff based on the Japanese original released on February 18, 2008)
+(English translation prepared by the Bank's staff based on the Japanese original released on March 10, 2008)

 Please contact the Bank of Japan at the address below in advance to request permission when reproducing or copying the content of this document for commercial purposes.
 Secretariat of the Policy Board, Bank of Japan C.P.O.
-Box 203, Tokyo 100-8630, Japan

-Please credit the source when quoting, reproducing, or copying the content of this document.
+Box 203, Tokyo 100-8630, Japan Please credit the source when quoting, reproducing, or copying the content of this document.

-Monthly Report of Recent Economic and Financial Developments February 2008
+Monthly Report of Recent Economic and Financial Developments1 March 2008

-The Bank's View
+The Bank's View2

-Japan's economy is expanding moderately as a trend, although the pace of growth seems to be slowing mainly due to the drop in housing investment.
+Japan's economy is expanding moderately as a trend, although the pace of growth has been slowing mainly due to the drop in housing investment and the effects of high energy and materials prices.

-Exports and production have continued to increase.
-Business fixed investment has also continued to trend upward against the background of generally high corporate profits.
+Exports have continued to increase.
+Business fixed investment has also continued to trend upward, as corporate profits have remained high although they are leveling off.
 Private consumption has been firm in a situation where household income has continued rising moderately.
-Meanwhile, public investment has been sluggish and housing investment has dropped substantially.
+Meanwhile, public investment has been sluggish.
+Housing investment has remained at a low level, although there have been signs of recovery.
+With these developments in demand both at home and abroad, production has been more or less flat lately, partly in reaction to the relatively large increase in the second half of last year.